A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Implemetation of Isotropic Ising Model by Square-Lattice CA

-Where $r1$ is the total number of spin up states, $r2$ is the total number of spin down states, $P_1$ is the probability of spin up states and $P_2$ is the probability of spin down states in the lattice $s$.
+Where $r_1$ is the total number of spin up states, $r_2$ is the total number of spin down states, $P_1$ is the probability of spin up states and $P_2$ is the probability of spin down states in the lattice $s$.
 Our probabilistic CA matrix updates in successive time and every spin that is updated in the direction of higher energy will be unflipped in the next iteration.
-This algorithm checks the time complexity better than the Metropolis algorithm \cite{Metropolis:1953} that transits one spin at a time.
+This algorithm checks the time complexity better than the Metropolis algorithm \cite{5} that transits one spin at a time.

-\section{Simulation results and discussions}
+\section{Simulation Results and Discussions}

 In this work, we have considered square lattice of different sizes with $J = 1$ and $k_B = 1$.
 We do not consider external magnetic field $H$.
-Here, temperature $T$ ranges from $0.1$ to $5.0$.
-We have carried the simulation with all the three initial conditions and with all five bcs.
+Here, temperature $T$ ranges from $0.1$ to $5.0$ (as we study the phase transition).
+We carry out the simulation with all the three initial conditions and with all five bcs.
+Here three initial conditions are (i) all up (or most of spins up/$+1$), (ii) all down (or most of the spins down/$-1$) and (iii) random (or randomly oriented spins up/down).
 The optimal lattice size and maximum iteration are decided by the simulation result, which is relevant to study the phase transition.